Meow Wolf: Early projects 2008–2014

+In the early days, the artists' first large-scale venture working outside the establishment represented in Santa Fe's galleries was The Due Return, a more than 70-foot-long, two-story ship installed in 2011 into the Muñoz Waxman Gallery of the Center for Contemporary Arts and filled with rooms and objects suggesting details of implied inhabitants' lives.
+This was partly funded by a microgrant from the city government.

-The at that time nonestablishment artists' first large-scale venture was The Due Return, a more than 70-foot-long, two-story ship exhibited at the Center for Contemporary Arts.
-Some other notable projects include, "Biome Neuro Norb" (2008), a science fiction-inspired installation, "Auto Wolf" (2009), an installation centered around the destruction and reuse of a donated car, "The Moon is to Live On" (2010), a multimedia theatrical play, "Geodecadent I" and "Geodecadent II" (2010), a series of installations based on geodesic domes, and "The Due Return" (2011), an installation consisting of a 70-foot long ship filled with rooms and objects suggesting details of implied inhabitants' lives.
+Some other notable projects include: "Biome Neuro Norb" (2008), a science fiction-inspired installation, "Auto Wolf" (2009), an installation centered around the destruction and reuse of a donated car, "The Moon is to Live On" (2010), a multimedia theatrical play, "Geodecadent I" and "Geodecadent II" (2010), a series of installations based on geodesic domes.

-In pursuit of teaching collaborative arts practices Meow Wolf formed CHIMERA in 2011.
-In 2012 CHIMERA worked with approximately one thousand Santa Fe students to create "Omega Mart", an installation in the form of a fictitious grocery store stocked with "satirical goods".
-"Omega Mart" was deliberately placed away from Santa Fe's arts district to attract a more diverse audience.
+In pursuit of teaching collaborative arts practices, Meow Wolf formed CHIMERA in 2011.
+In 2012 CHIMERA worked with approximately one thousand Santa Fe students to create Omega Mart, an installation in the form of a fictitious grocery store stocked with "satirical goods".
+Omega Mart was deliberately placed away from Santa Fe's arts district to attract a more diverse audience.
 The Omega Mart concept was revived at Area15 in Las Vegas in 2021.
 In 2013, CHIMERA began working with the Albuquerque Museum of Art and History's classroom mentorship program for gifted students on an installation named "Project Dreamscape".
+As of 2022 CHIMERA was no longer active.

 Meow Wolf has built notable shows outside of Santa Fe.
 "Glitteropolis" (2011), at the New Mexico State University Art Gallery, used 50 pounds of glitter.
-"Nucleotide" (2013) was a drippy pastel cave-like installation in Chicago's Thomas Robertello Gallery.
+"Nucleotide" (2013) was a pastel, cave-like installation in Chicago's Thomas Robertello Gallery.
 The majority of "Nucleotide" was conceived and built in Chicago over a three-month period by 18 members of the collective.

 2014–2019

-In 2016 Meow Wolf opened their first permanent installation, House of Eternal Return, built by a collective of 135 artists in Santa Fe.
+In 2016 Meow Wolf opened its first permanent installation, House of Eternal Return, built by a collective of 135 artists in Santa Fe.

 Meow Wolf became a Certified B Corporation in 2017.

 In January 2018, Meow Wolf announced two new art complexes, in Las Vegas and Denver.

 On November 29, 2018, the documentary Meow Wolf: Origin Story was released in movie theaters around the United States in a one-time only showing.

 In 2019, plans for a Phoenix attraction were announced, featuring a 75000 sqft exhibit with a 400-room hotel.
+The Phoenix project did not actualize.

-Meow Wolf also announced the same year a permanent exhibition in Washington DC.
+Meow Wolf also announced the same year a permanent exhibition in Washington, DC.
 The exhibition, a partnership with the Cafritz Foundation, was planned to open in 2022 and would have been a three-level, 75,000-square-foot structure located in the Fort Totten community.
+The Washington, DC project did not actualize.